immobiliare/backstage-plugin-gitlab/README.md

     # ...
 ```

-**Note:** `spec.type` can take values in ['website','library','service'] but to render GitLab Entity, Catalog must be of type `service`

 ## Old/New GitLab Versions

-If you have an old GitLab version, or a new one, we allow you to extend the GitLab Client as follow:
+If you have an old GitLab version, or a new one, we allow you to extend the GitLab Client as follows:

 `packages/app/src/api.ts`